-The first step of the proof is to note that when going from $x_1^1$ to $x_1^k$ (so in $X_1$), there are not too many changes from $Y$ to $Z$ or from $Z$ to $Y$.
-Because a big number of changes would imply that the rank between $X_1$ and $X_2$ is high, this is formally stated and proved in Lemma~\ref{l:reg4blocks}.
+The first step of the proof is to note that when enumerating the vertices of $X_1$ from $x_1^1$ to $x_1^k$, there are not too many switches from $Y$ to $Z$ or from $Z$ to $Y$.
+Because a large number of changes would imply that the rank between $X_1$ and $X_2$ is high, this is formally stated and proved in Lemma~\ref{l:reg4blocks}.
 For this to be true, we need that $(G, X_1, X_2)$ is a crossing, this is why there is no flexibility in the definition for the adjacency between $X_1$ and $X_2$ in the definition of carousels.

-Since $k$ (the common cardinality of the sets $X_i$'s) is large enough by our choice of $s$, we then know that in $X_1$ there must be large intervals of consecutive vertices in $Y$ or in $Z$, say in $Z$ up to symmetry.
+Since $k$ (the common cardinality of the sets $X_i$) is large enough by our choice of $s$, we then know that in $X_1$ there must be large intervals of consecutive vertices in $Y$ or in $Z$, say in $Z$ up to symmetry.
 So, one of the sets that partition $X_1$ is fully in $Z$, say $X_{1, t}$ for some large integer $t$, and has therefore label~$Y_0$.
-The rest of the proof shows that this label propagates in the rest of the graph.
-By a propagation lemma (stated in the next section), we prove that $X_{2, t}$ (if $(G, X_1, X_2)$ is a parallel triple) or $\overline{X}_{2, t}$ (if $(G, X_1, X_2)$ is a cross triple) has a label very close to $Y_0$, namely $Y_0$ or $Y_1$.
+The rest of the proof shows that this label propagates to the rest of the graph.
+By a propagation lemma (stated in the next section), we prove that $\overline{X}_{2, t}$ (since $(G, X_1, X_2)$ is a cross triple) has a label very close to $Y_0$, namely $Y_0$ or $Y_1$.
 This is because a larger label, say, $Y_m$ with $m>1$, would give rise to a matrix of rank at least $r$ between $Y$ and $Z$.
 And we continue to apply the propagation mechanism until we reach $X_{n, 1}$ (or $\overline{X}_{n, 1}$).
 The label may be $Y_0$, $Y_1$, \dots, $Y_{n-1}$, but not larger.

 Now, we apply other propagation lemmas to handle the triple $(G, X_n, X_1)$ (that is expanding or skew expanding by definition of carousels).
-Here the adjacency is designed so that some part that is twice larger than $X_{i,t}$, namely $X_{1, t+1}$ if $G$ is an even carousel, or $\overline{X}_{1, t+1}$ if $G$ is an odd carousel, has a label being not too large.
+Here the adjacency is designed so that some part that is twice as large than $X_{i,t}$, namely $X_{1, t+1}$ if $G$ is an even carousel, or $\overline{X}_{1, t+1}$ if $G$ is an odd carousel, has a label being not too large.